Witiko/scm-at-arqmath3/paper/main.md

 Sparse retrieval techniques can detect exact matches, but are inadequate for mathematical texts, where the same information can be expressed as either text or math.
-The soft vector space model has been shown to improve on sparse retrieval on semantic text similarity, text classification, and machine translation evaluation tasks, but it has not yet been properly evaluated on math information retrieval.
+The soft vector space model has been shown to improve sparse retrieval on semantic text similarity, text classification, and machine translation evaluation tasks, but it has not yet been properly evaluated on math information retrieval.